kajamiko/u_m_website/README.md

 4. Issue Tracker ('tickets' app)
    1. All users can browse the tickets and comment them.
-   2. Only registered users can add tickets
+   2. Only registered users can add tickets.
+Tickets can be modified only by admins.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+   3. All users can comment, but only registered users can upvote 'Bug' tickets and modify their previous comments.
+   4. All users can donate to 'Feature' tickets, but only registered users can track on their previous orders.

+5. Blog ('w3blog' app)
+   1. All users can see posts.
+   2. Only registered users can comment.

-Features Left to Implement
+### Features Left to Implement

-Another feature idea
-I would like to implement better charts to visualise how are tickets processed.
+I would like to implement methods to make chart responsive.

 ## Technologies Used